Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 * As a user, I was to easily input my location information to retrieve the weather data in my desired area.
 * As a user, I want to be able to plan my vacation plans around the accurate results from the website.
 * As a user, I want to be able to be able to access weather data using my phone's location.
+* As a user, I would like to

 <a></a>
 ### **Site owners Goals**

+* As a site owner, I want to provide and UX intuitive website so simple anyone can easily access the weather data.
+* As a Site Owner, I want to provide accurate weather reporting so people rely on my service over competition.
+* As a Site Owner, I want to make sure the site is visuallly appealing.
+* As a Site Owner, I want to give people the option to let the site access their location to give my users automatic weather updates.

 [Back to Top](#table-of-contents)